potassco/coala/README_BC.txt

 *** using Arithmetics:

 Using clingcon, it is possible to add fluents with large domains.
+( Visit the clingcon page at https://potassco.org/clingcon/ )
 Otherwise if using writing
     at(X) <after> moveto(X) <where> position(X).
 would reproduce that law for every possible element of X.